Closed

 Overview

-The Neighbourhood Planting Program provides community-based, not-for-profit groups with up to $500 in financial assistance to support tree giveaway and planting events in Toronto.
-The grant aims to increase urban canopy cover by funding events that plant native trees and shrubs on private property and offer educational support in tree stewardship.
+The Neighbourhood Planting Program provides up to $500 in financial assistance to support community-led tree giveaway and planting events in Toronto.
+It also offers free native trees and shrubs, plus education, training, and technical support for tree planting and stewardship.

 /100